newkirkdean-hub/KIDSCLUB/KIDSCLUB Migration Context & Working Notes.md

 ## Overall goal
 - To migrate "KIDSCLUB" to a local network web service + PostgreSQL while keeping user functionality and appearance as close to the same as is current.
 Migrate corp2 into same source files as the rest[...]
+- Target cutover June 2026
+- there should not be any down time during cutover as testing will continue until we have all the bugs fixed.
+- browser support list (IE, Google Chrome, Brave).

 ## Names
 - Top-level program will be referred to as KIDSCLUB; this is the all-inclusive program of the two branches COUNTERFX and CORP2.